By Felicia Jennings-Winterle

-It is a differential in regard to relationships, ways of interacting and communicating with family members, peers (at school, work, or in the same community) and people in general.
+It is a differential in regards to relationships, ways of interacting and communicating with family members, peers (at school, work, or in the same community) and people in general.
 It is already known by many studies that bilingualism shapes the way one thinks, logically reasons, and deals with diversity.
-However, in my opinion, the possibility of personal fulfilment is the greatest utility of a language.
+However, in my opinion, the possibility of personal fulfillment is the greatest utility of a language.

-The promotion of Portuguese as Heritage Language has been a means of formal or informal occupation for at least 500 women (there are men involved with it as well, but the focus is on women) who repurposed their skills and became educators in different contexts.
+The promotion of Portuguese as Heritage Language has been a means of formal or informal occupation for at least 500 women (there are men involved with it as well, but they are the immense majority) who repurposed their skills and became educators in different contexts.

 I am only one of them.
 I spend all of my days searching, teaching and constructing ways to make this useless language something significant, advantageous and useful in children’s lives.